 Congratulations to beautiful Mary Street Local Historic District!
-This is Austin’s first LHD south of the River and we are proud to call them part of Travis Heights.
+In May 2018, Mary Street became Austin’s first LHD south of the River, and we are proud to call them part of Travis Heights.
 If your block or street face would like to create an LHD, please contact us and we will be happy to supply you with assistance now that we’ve been through the process successfully.
 Thank you to all the volunteers who made this a reality!

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archaeological resources.

 Under Federal Law, the listing of a property in the National Register places no restrictions on what a non-federal owner may do with their property up to and including destruction, unless the property is involved in a project that receives Federal assistance, usually funding or licensing/permitting.